Jocie Guo

-Jocie Guo (born 21 March 1982), also known as Guo Mei Mei, is a Singaporean female singer who made her first appearance on the entertainment scene in the middle of 2005.
-She is signed under Singapore record company Play Music which practises packaging and marketing their new artistes as cartoon caricatures on album covers and music videos.
-Guo was depicted as a sweet innocent cartoon girl and became famous within weeks of her debut single release.
+Jocie Guo (born Jocie Kok; 21 March 1982) is a Singaporean singer and songwriter.
+Beginning her career in mid-2005, Guo was signed to Singapore record company Play Music which was known for marketing their new artistes as cartoon caricatures on album covers and music videos.
+Depicted as a sweet innocent cartoonish character in promotional materials, Guo grew wide recognition within weeks of her debut single release.

-Singing career
+Career

-The former Singapore Polytechnic student has been an instant success, with her two singles selling a combined 55,000 copies.
-Guo is viewed as Warner Music Taiwan's priority artiste with an extensive multimillion-dollar marketing campaign planned for her regional debut and poised to follow in the footsteps of Warner's top Singaporean artiste, Stefanie Sun Yanzi.
-Her two music videos alone cost a staggering $250,000 to shoot, with top director Lai Wei-kang at the helm.
+The former Singapore Polytechnic student had been an instant success, with her two singles selling a combined 55,000 copies.
+Guo was viewed as Warner Music Taiwan's priority artiste with an extensive multimillion-dollar marketing campaign planned for her regional debut and was poised to follow the success of another Warner Music's Singaporean singer Stefanie Sun.
+Her two music videos reportedly cost near to $250,000 to shoot, filmed by top Taiwanese director Lai Wei-kang.

-Guo was the first artiste to be granted legal copyrights to sing Mice Love Rice outside of China; the resulting hit single was the first to make it to the top of Singapore's RIAS sales chart in 2005.
-Her first album in 2006, 不怕不怕 (No More Panic), out-competed its competitors and became number one on the RIAS sales chart only 10 days after its release.
+Guo was the first artiste to be granted legal copyrights to sing "Mice Love Rice" outside of China; the resulting hit single was the first to make it to the top of Singapore's RIAS sales chart in 2005.
+Her first album in 2006, "不怕不怕" ("No More Panic"), out-competed its competitors and became number one on the RIAS sales chart only 10 days after its release.
 When released in Taiwan, it would sell more than 60,000 copies and attained Platinum status.
 For Singapore's 2006 May-Day concert, she was invited to perform alongside other big Singaporean stars such as Stefanie Sun in front of a crowd of 20,000.
 Guo won many "best newcomer" type awards in 2006 such as the "Best Female Newcomer" award from both the 3rd Annual Hit King Awards event that was held in Guangzhou, China and the 6th Annual Global Chinese Music Award Ceremony; she would also win "Best Newcomer" during the Guangdong Radio Station's 9+2 Billboard Music Pioneer Awards Ceremony along with "2006's Most Popular Song" award for her "Bu Pa Bu Pa" single.

 In April 2007, Guo performed at Ray Media's 7th Annual Music Awards Ceremony.
 Also in 2007, Guo received her first six-figure deal to advertise for the Hong Bao Lai ice-cream company in China.
 Previously, she had also endorsed for Sa Sa Cosmetics and Aji Tei Kyoto Sabo.
 During 2008, Guo's second album My Darling reached number 2 on Hong Kong's TVB8 Chart and was awarded "Best Newcomer".

+In 2011, Guo's contract with Warner Music expired and signed with IME Productions.

+In 2016, Guo signed with Chinese label Taihe Music.
+In 2017, Guo released an album titled Your Name (你的名字).

+In 2022, Guo initially planned to hold a concert, My Wonderland, on 19 February but was postponed to 23 April due to Guo being infected with COVID-19.